-10. Retention of Dato' Ir.
+9. Retention of Dato' Ir.
 Dr. Ashaari bin Mohamad as Independent Non-Executive Director

-"THAT Dato' Ir.
-Dr. Ashaari bin Mohamad, who has served as an Independent Non-Executive Director for a cumulative term of more than nine (9) years, be and is hereby retained as an Independent Non-Executive Director of the Company until the conclusion of the next AGM or at any adjournment thereof."
+THAT subject to the passing of Ordinary Resolution 5, Dato' Ir.
+Dr. Ashaari bin Mohamad, who has served as an Independent Non-Executive Director for a cumulative term of more than nine (9) years, be and is hereby retained as an Independent Non-Executive Director of the Company until the conclusion of the next AGM or at any adjournment thereof in accordance with the Malaysian Code on Corporate Governance 2021.

-11. To transact any other ordinary business for which due notice shall have been given.
+10. To transact any other ordinary business for which due notice shall have been given.